SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 Custom Attributes
 +++++++++++++++++

-Creating result builder type creates a custom attribute with the same name.
+Creating a result builder type creates a custom attribute with the same name.
 You can apply that attribute in the following places:

 - On a function declaration,